tamhub/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 In order to configure environment variables for your Elastic Beanstalk deployment (e.g., [to connect the deployment to a separate RDS database](creating-RDS-database-on-AWS.html)), click on your Metabase environment in Elastic Beanstak, go to Configuration -> Software, and look for the Environment Properties in the bottom.

-From here you will be able to set or change the variables for configuring many properties of how [your Metabase deployment works](https://metabase.com/docs/latest/operations-guide/environment-variables.html)
+In the Environment Properties section, you'll be able to set or change the variables for [configuring your Metabase deployment](https://metabase.com/docs/latest/operations-guide/environment-variables.html)

 ![EB Environment Variables](images/EBEnvVariables.png)